Ugh, Call Center Coaching…Let’s talk about it.

 Defining the Challenges with Call Center Coaching

 We’ve all dealt with call center coaching challenges, and even though you might feel alone in your struggles, the truth is most of these issues are pretty common.
-Do any of these call center coaching examples ring a…phone?
+Do any of these call center coaching techniques ring a…phone?

 - Good coaching preparation takes A LOT of time.
-Smart call center coaching takes serious preparation.
+Smart call center coaching methods takes serious preparation.
 After all, nothing is more awkward than a bad coaching session between managers and agents.
 Being stuck in a conference room with disengaged agents isn’t anyone’s idea of a good time, so preparation and planning are key.
 But even armed with contact center training program outlines, managers have to put in work before a session.
 In fact, most managers spend 5x as much time prepping as they do coaching.

 - Coaching doesn’t scale.
 Let’s say a call center manager with 100 agents has an excellent 30-minute coaching session with an individual agent.
 Naturally, the call center manager might want to provide that training for the rest of the agents.
 But that could take literally 50 hours — that’s more than two full days, and well over a full work week.
 So even if you were to crack the call center coaching code, it’s still almost impossible to deploy at scale.